 Conferences

-Grand rounds: Wednesday from 12-1PM
+Grand rounds: Wednesday from 12-1 p.m.

 Pediatrics Grand Rounds provides cutting edge information on a wide variety of pediatric topics and is directed toward faculty, residents, community pediatricians, and hospital staff.
 In addition to our extensive pediatric subspecialty and surgical faculty, presenters include both local and national speakers.
 Once monthly multidisciplinary case conference is an interactive panel discussion amongst residents and faculty where a particularly challenging case of patient morbidity or mortality is reviewed.
 This lecture series is presented via Microsoft Teams.

-Academic Half Day (AHDs)
+Academic half days (AHDs)

 Outpatient AHD

-• Outpatient general pediatrics academic half day occurs once monthly for each cohort of residents during their ambulatory clinic week.
+• Outpatient general pediatrics academic half day occurs once a month for each cohort of residents during their ambulatory clinic week.
 This small group session includes one resident cohort and an outpatient general academic pediatrics faculty member.
 These sessions review high-yield topics related to clinical practice to help ensure that all residents develop a solid outpatient pediatric knowledge base.
 During each session, residents have the opportunity for case-based learning, developing their teaching skills, and participating in team-based learning.
 The curriculum is designed to be repeated every 18 months in order to reinforce concepts over the course of residency.

-Mock in-training exam (ITE)
+Mock In-Training Exam (ITE)

 Biannually we administer a Mock ITE that is prepared by chief residents using past PREP questions.
 Questions are graded and answer explanations provided to the residents.
 This is an important way that residents can trend progress of their board prep throughout their 3 years and supplements the annual In Training Exam from the American Board of Pediatrics.